Biswan: History

 In approximately the 15th century, Biswan was founded and named for Bishwar, a yogi belonging to Baba Vishwanatha Nath.
 Shekhbari was responsible for numerous buildings in the community including mosques and dargahs.
 An annual Urs/Mela is conducted in Biswan at Gulzaar Shah Baba mazar.

+In 19th Century, Rai Midhai Lal Saxena of RaiZada Kayastha Family of Maharajganj - Dharmpur Estate played an important role in development of the region.

 Demographics

 As per Census of India, 2011, the town has a population of 55,780 of which 29,059 are males while 26,721 are females.
 Male literacy is around 75.30% while female literacy rate is 66.97%.

 Religion

 The town population was predominantly Hindu when the town was founded in 14th century.
 During Muslim rule in following centuries, this town grew in size mainly by Muslim immigration.
 In 1881, the total population was 8148, of whom 56.5% were Hindus and 43.2% were Muslims.
 As of 2011, Muslims make up 53.98% where Hindus are 44.91%.